Best Fixed Blade Survival Knives

 Do you know how many knives you need to survive should you be in an emergency situation?
 If you have the right survival knife, you will only need one.

 With the current focus being on the collection of survival needs, everyone is stocking up on emergency items.
 These items are first aid, paracords, and knives, just to mention a few.
 There are so many emergency articles to choose from.
 How does one make the decision which is best?
 The following buyers guide of the 10 best survival knives is meant to make this choice easier

-In Our Opinion The Best Fixed Blade Survival Knives In 2020 Are:
+In our opinion the 10 Best Fixed Blade Survival Knives in 2020 are:

 - KA-BAR Full Size US Marine Corps Fighting Knife

 - Buck Knives 119 Special Fixed Blade Knife